RahulVC02/nlp-a2-N-grams/README.md

 4) ngrams.py is the file that contains the implementation of the N-gram language model class and its methods.
 5) models.py is the main experiment file where we instantiate the model for different n values and calculate the perplexity and log(perplexity).
 6) plotting.py is used to plot the perplexity values for inference and analysis.
+7) Smoothing_Comparison.txt stores the result of models.py which is a comparison between perplexities of different smoothing techniques on n-gram models.
-7) The repo also contains the final documentation of the assignment in the pdf format.
+8) The repo also contains the final documentation of the assignment in the pdf format.